Frequently Asked Questions

 When you are in a page and want to go to another page, the Navigation Bar at the bottom of the page provides a quick way to get there without having to go back to the Home page.
 The Navigation Bar is scrollable so you can get to any of the pages.

-To exit the BlueFire App, for Android users you must use the Back/Home button from the Home page.
-If you're deep into navigating pages, it is faster to tap the Home page icon in the Navigation Bar, then exit the BlueFire App with the Back/Home button.
-For Apple and Windows users, the normal app exiting can be used.
+To exit the BlueFire App, you must use the Exit button from the Home page.
+If you're deep into navigating pages, it is faster to tap the Home page icon in the Navigation Bar, then exit the BlueFire App with the Exit button.

 When you have a smaller Android phone, all the icons may not be directly visible so you have to scroll down to see them.
 You can see more icons by removing the BlueFire App Logo from the Home page thus giving you more room for the icons.
 To remove the Logo follow this procedure: